yerlikayaperi/practical-programming-in-chemistry-exercises/week_09/Part-1/README.md

 jupyter nbconvert --to script your_new_notebook.ipynb
 ```

-This creates `YourNotebook.py`.
-Rename and organize this file into a meaningful module name.
+This creates `your_new_notebook.txt`.
+You will need to rename the file extension to ``.py`` Rename and organize this file into a meaningful module name.

 #### Step 4: Using Copier to Create the Package Structure**